timruiterkamp/functional-programming/README.md

 ### Yet TODO
 - [x] Get price of a product
-- [ ] Sort on 'tweedehands' and 'Nederlandstalig'
+- [x] Sort on 'tweedehands' and 'Nederlandstalig'
 - [x] Create new object with the right data
-- [ ] Create new object with prices
+- [x] Create new object with prices
 - [X] Refactor index to clean code
 - [ ] Support multiple genres (Nice to have)
+- [ ] Visualize prices
+- [ ] Create a front page with results

 To give a good representation of the progress I've made I capture everyday and write about the progress I made, things I have done and problems I ran into.
 ### Week 1